ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

 | BondDid   | `did.Did`  | DID of the bond we are interacting with (e.g. `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`)

 This message is expected to fail if:
-- bond being interacted with does not exist
+- bond does not exist or bond state is not OPEN
 - amount is not an amount of an existing bond
-- bond state is not OPEN
 - amount is greater than the balance of the seller
 - amount is greater than the bond's current supply
 - amount causes the bond's batch-adjusted current supply to become negative